 The cost of care in 2024 is $7,400.

-There is a $500 deposit due upon entering care, before your first appointment.
+A $500 deposit is due upon entering care before your first appointment.

-There are multiple payment plans available to choose from, that work with most budgets.
+Multiple payment plans are available to choose from that work with most budgets.

 Do you accept insurance?

 Insurance CAN be used for labs and ultrasounds.
 I would suggest checking with your insurance company to see what coverage you have regarding out-of-network provider reimbursement.

 If you have an FSA/HS,A you can use those funds towards your care as well!

 If you want to change insurance and it fits your values, I recommend discovering a healthcare share plan such as Samaritan and Christian Ministries and Zion Health Share.

 Additionally, I will produce a receipt for insurance that you can submit at your 6-week postpartum appointment.
 I would recommend having the help of a professional biller for your best chances for reimbursement (and to remove it from your plate).

 Are there any extra fees besides the cost of care?